KodersLab/react-data-table/README.md

 ### Mutators

-Have you already had to add the currency symbol at a price arrived from your database?
+Have you ever had to add the currency symbol at a price arrived from your database?
 With a mutator you can do this!

 ```javascript
 {